 The time of completing a mentored career development award, like a K01, K08 or K23, has no bearing on ESI status.
 If the career awardee is still within 10 years of completing his or her terminal research degree or post-graduate clinical training, and has not previously competed successfully as PD/PI for a substantial NIH independent research award, the ESI status will remain in effect.

 The formal date of receipt of your Ph.D. is the date the degree was conferred, as indicated on your diploma and/or transcript.
-That date determines the beginning of your 10 year window as an Early Stage Investigator and is the date that should be entered into your eRA Commons Profile.
+That date determines the beginning of your 10-year window as an Early Stage Investigator and is the date that should be entered into your eRA Commons Profile.

 Yes.
 Applicants from any organization with an eRA institutional registration can complete the degree date and post-graduate clinical training date fields in their eRA Commons profile for classification as an ESI.
 PD/PIs should work through their institution’s Office of Sponsored Research or its equivalent to establish an eRA Commons account.
 If you are unable to identify your institution’s Signing Official, please contact the NIH eRA Service Desk.

-With the exception of certain Roadmap programs and the NIH Pathway to Independence Award (K99/R00), NIH Intramural scientists are not permitted to apply for extramural grants.
+Except for certain Roadmap programs and the NIH Pathway to Independence Award (K99/R00), NIH Intramural scientists are not permitted to apply for extramural grants.
 Those considering transitioning to an extramural position should consult NIH policies for information about changing affiliation and preparing grant applications. (see https://oir.nih.gov/sourcebook/ethical-conduct).
 If you can successfully transition to an extramural institution and can apply for an NIH R01-equivalent research grant, you may be considered a New and/or Early Stage Investigator using standard criteria.

 If an ESI is assigned a PD/PI role for the overall multi-project application, the individual will lose their ESI status when the award is made.
 If the ESI is the lead of a project or core, but not the PD/PI for the overall application, the individual will retain ESI status when the award is made.